slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-9/packetizer_raw_output.md

 Clarify that the RA note describes only the content of the advertisement and that the absence of the P flag does not imply the absence of DHCPv6-PD, thereby aligning with the normative guidance in Section 7.3.

+**Severity:** High
+  *Basis:* If misinterpreted, the conflict may lead to implementations disabling DHCPv6-PD, adversely affecting network behavior in environments that rely on DHCPv6 prefix delegation.

+**Confidence:** High

 ---

 ## Report 3: 9762-9-3